skellis46/slipbox/literature notes/Seth - Being You.md

 > The general phenomenon of seeing patterns in things is called pareidolia (from the Greek ‘alongside’ and ‘image’).
 For humans – and some other animals – the significance of faces means that our brains come preloaded with strong face-related prior expectations.
 (Location 2041)

-> All our experiences, whether we label them hallucinatory or not, are always and everywhere grounded in a projection of perceptual expectations onto and into our sensory environment.
-What we call ‘hallucination’ is what happens when perceptual priors are unusually strong, overwhelming the sensory data so that the brain’s grip on their causes in the world starts to slide.
-(Location 2050)

 > The hallucination machine is an exercise in what we might call ‘computational phenomenology’: the use of computational models to build explanatory bridges from mechanisms to properties of perceptual experience.
 Its immediate value lies in matching the computational architecture of predictive perception to the phenomenology of hallucination.
 (Location 2088)

-> In cognitive science, the phenomenology of objecthood has been most thoroughly explored by ‘sensorimotor contingency theory’.
-According to this theory, what we experience depends on a ‘practical mastery’ of how actions change sensory inputs.
-When we perceive something, the content of what we perceive is not carried by the sensory signals; instead it emerges from the 129brain’s implicit knowledge about how actions and sensations are coupled.
-On this view, vision – and all our perceptual modalities – are things an organism does, not passive information feeds for a centralised ‘mind’.
-(Location 2114)

 > generative models can predict the sensory consequences of actions.
 These predictions are ‘conditional’ or ‘counterfactual’ in the sense that they are about what could happen or what could have happened to sensory signals, given some specific action.
 (Location 2127)